-Paddling Adventures with Four Paws: Kayaking or Canoeing with Your Dog
+Paddling Adventures with Your Dog: Kayaking & Canoeing Together

 Paddelabenteuer mit vier Pfoten: Mit Hund unterwegs im Kajak oder Kanu